chaosweasl/interva/README.md

 No. The app is fully open-source.
 You can check the code yourself if you don't take my word for it.

+### Why does my computer flag the app as a virus then?

+To let Windows know it's trustworthy I need a code signing certificate which costs money :(

-### My browser flags the .msi file as a virus, what should I do to get around it?
+### My browser flags the .msi file as a virus and doesn't let me download it, what should I do to get around it?

 If you have this problem, try to disable some security settings for your browser.
 (Safe Browsing if you're using chrome)